 Tip 12.
 Be Specific

-You’ve got only a few second to grab your customer’s attention.
-3, 2, 1.
-If your first paragraph is not catchy enough, you failed.
-Your transactional email is instantly closed, or deleted from your user inbox, or even marked as spam.
+You have only a few seconds to grab your customers’ attention.
+If the first paragraph of your email is not catchy enough, your transactional email is instantly closed, or deleted, or even marked as spam.

-The following email marketing tips will help you escape common mistakes online retailers often make when creating email marketing campaigns:
+The following email marketing tips will help you avoid certain mistakes online retailers often make when creating email marketing campaigns:

-- Do not include too many words in your transactional emails.
-Five sentences are usually more than enough.
-I know there are times when it’s impossible to keep an email to a few sentences.
-Then, split your copy into readable paragraphs and make the lines shorter.
+- Don’t make your transactional emails too wordy.
+Five sentences is more than enough.
+And if you can’t keep your email to a few sentences, then split your copy into readable paragraphs and make the lines shorter.
 Keep it in mind — every word counts.

 - Do not waste your customer’s time.
 Keep your message to the point.
-Say what you were planning to in the first paragraph.
-People do not have any single minute they would gladly want to waste.
+Say what you were planning to in the very first paragraph.

-- Use the ‘1 thing’ rule and focus on a single call to action at a time.
+- Use the ‘less is more’ rule and focus on a single call to action at a time.

-- Write as you speak.
-But remember you are not 13 anymore.
-Express your emotions through the power of words, not through em☺gy 😉😎 =)
+- Write as you would speak, but remember, you are not 13 anymore.
+Express your emotions through the power of words, not through em☺ji 😉😎 =)

-Have a look at the welcome email from Matt Bilotti, product manager from Drift.
+Have a look at the welcome email from Matt Bilotti, Drift’s product manager.

 Tip 13.
 Tell a Story